Veronica de la Cruz

 Veronica de la Cruz is an American television news anchor and philanthropist.

 Since 2021, she has been a national anchor for Scripps News."VERONICA DE LA CRUZ – THE SPECIAL MEANING OF HER ASIAN PACIFIC HERITAGE", soulivity.com, May 27, 2022 with Brian Westley Johnson.
-She previously worked for KPIX-TV/KBCW in the San Francisco Bay Area as a news anchor., NBC News and CNN.
-In memory of her late brother, she formed the Eric de la Cruz Hope forarts foundation in order to provide assistance to heart transplant patients.
+She previously worked for KPIX-TV/KBCW in the San Francisco Bay Area as a news anchor, NBC News and CNN.
+In memory of her late brother, she formed the Eric de la Cruz Hope For Hearts Foundation in order to provide assistance to heart transplant patients.

+Early life and education

+Veronica de la Cruz was born in the Central Valley of California.
+She is half Filipino-Chinese and half French-German Jewish.
+Her mother Rose grew up in the Philippines in a large family and was a Registered Nurse.

+Veronica moved to the Los Angeles area to attend college.

+In her formative years, she was a competitive figure skater.